This page contains

 Please remember to bring your ET membership card to every swim session.

-All training sessions cater for a range of abilities (if you are a complete beginner you can ask a coach about suitability before joining a session - if you don’t know a coach then reply to this email and I will put you in touch):
+All training sessions cater for a range of abilities (if you are a complete beginner you can ask a coach about suitability before joining a session - if you don’t know a coach then reply to the weekly email and Paul will put you in touch):

 - swim lanes are organised by ability